-Property, such as real estate titling, should be one of the first times to consider when developing a nontraditional financial plan.
+Property, such as real estate titling, should be one of the first times to consider when developing a non-traditional financial plan.
 How ownership is titled will determine who will legally have ownership of the asset.
-This most notably goes awry when the title owner suddenly passes away and the nontraditional partner is unaware they have no right to ownership.
+Titling can go awry when the title owner suddenly passes away, and the non-traditional partner is unaware they have no right to ownership.
 The default caselaw often will not consider unmarried partners as having many, or any rights, to property ownership.

 Recommendation: The Best Way to Start Creating a Personal Financial Plan

 Same-sex couples, domestic partnerships and other types of nontraditional family arrangements can be clarified with an ‘cohabitationagreement’ Sometimes its as simple as just getting things written down on paper and taking that to a qualified estate planning attorney.
 The validity of your wishes will be recognized by most states.
 Yes, it’s added complexity and cost – but trust me – it’s well worth it.

-#2 Understand Cultural Differences
+#3 Understand Cultural Differences

 Try to understand how cultural differences developed and can even lead to unexpected opportunities within communities.
-Who knows you may become a believer.
+Who knows, you may become a believer.
 Keeping an open mind to differentiating viewpoints toward investing will make you a better investor.
-As a team, you’ll gain experience weighing the pros and cons of a decision in a more collective way.
-You’ll find the solution you’ll both be comfortable within the process.
-Just know at the end of the day, it’s not a problem to knowingly break the rules and overweight your plan in a particular asset class.
+As a team, you’ll gain experience weighing the pros and cons of a decision more collectively.
+You’ll find the solution you’ll both be comfortable with the process.
+It’s not a problem to knowingly break the rules and overweight your plan in a particular asset class.
 Just make sure it’s ultimately a collective and informed decision.

-#3 Talk About Who’s Paying for College
+#4 Talk About Who’s Paying for College

-#4 Plan with a Team Mentality
+#6 Plan with a Team Mentality

-Even if not mathematically the best way to plan, look for common ground build an understanding, and voice specific concerns starting with the bigger more consequential issues.
+Even if not mathematically, the best way to plan, look for common ground, build an understanding, and voice specific concerns starting with the bigger, more significant issues.
 Communicate the importance of flexibility through coordination and how it allows the couple to adjust in unexpected situations.
-Ultimately if the plan is to stay together then it should be a ‘team mentality.’
-A plan that lacks specific flexibilities is more likely to be exposed to problems as unexpected events occur.
-Generally making adjustments ‘in the moment’ or after something happens is not ideal and can possibly create a vulnerably to risks normally easily prevented with traditional planning techniques.
+Ultimately if the plan is to stay together, it should be a ‘team mentality.’
+A plan lacking specific flexibilities is more likely to have exposure to problems as unexpected events occur.
+Generally, making adjustments in the moment or after something happens is not ideal.
+There could be a unique vulnerability that might otherwise be ordinarily preventable.

 One exception is when divorce is a consideration.
 Even if still married, but the plan is to ultimately separate, then the individual should start to think about what financial life will be like without the spouse – and plan separately.
 I recommend couples considering divorce find different professionals from their spouse to work with.
 Anything to do with money is a trust relationship so the individual needs to know that they have a person squarely in their corner.

-#5 Avoid Unintentional Disinheriting
+#7 Avoid Unintentional Disinheriting